Welcome back to "The Next Bend," a column dedicated to B-bending guitarists, guitars, gear, news, licks, songs and more.

 Guitarist: Will Ray

-Please note that this video includes two songs; "Sweet Dreams," the song we care about for this story, starts at 4:58.
-The guitarist is Will Ray, who is using a Hipshot B-bender (Hipshot actually makes a Will Ray model B-bender).
-If you're not familiar with the Hellecasters, there's still time to change that.
-Both of these songs are available on The Return of the Hellecasters, a must-own album if you're a ... well, a guitar player who wants to hear what good playing sounds like.
+The original Hellecasters version of this boppin' tune appears on The Return of the Hellecasters.
+What we have here, however, is a more recent solo performance (with a backing track) of the song by Will Ray, one of the band's uber-talented guitarists.
+Ray employs a variety of techniques (he has many to choose from), and—especially toward the middle of the clip—these techniques include some Hipshot B-bending (Hipshot actually makes a Will Ray model B-bender).
+By the way, if you're not familiar with the Hellecasters, there's still time to change that.
+The Return of the Hellecasters is a must-own album if you're a ... well, a guitar player who wants to hear what good playing sounds like.

 THE BYRDS, "Buckaroo"